 Biodiversity

-We collect data and information related to species occurrence and sensitive habitats located within or adjacent to our operated assets.
-We focus on species characterized as at-risk, endangered, rare, significant, threatened or of cultural value, and habitats characterized as sensitive by local regulators or conservation organizations as well as International Union for the Conservation of Nature (IUCN) I-VI protected areas.
-Data and information are used to develop metrics related to protected areas, restored or protected habitats and the IUCN Red List of Threatened Species.
+We collect data and information related to species occurrence and sensitive habitats located within or adjacent to our operated assets.1 We focus on species characterized as at-risk, endangered, rare, significant, threatened or of cultural value, and habitats characterized as sensitive by local regulators or conservation organizations as well as the International Union for the Conservation of Nature (IUCN) I-VI protected areas.
+Data and information are used to develop metrics related to protected areas, conservation and the IUCN Red List of Threatened Species.

 Fresh water consumption intensity graphic